alpslab-stanford/alpslab.stanford.edu/readme.md

 ### How to add a new page to the website

-1. make a markdown file, e.g. `new-file.md` in the top of the `cocolab.stanford.edu` directory
+1. make a markdown file, e.g. `new-file.md` in the top of the `alpslab.stanford.edu` directory

 2. add this to the top of the markdown file: